nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

 Check the file name: Ensure you’re using the exact name of the .jar file.
-If the file you downloaded has a different name, use that exact name in the command instead:
+If the file has a different name, or was renamed, use that exact name in the command instead:
 ```
-java -jar differentname.jar
+java -jar "DifferentName.jar"
 ```
 <box type="info" light>
 If you receive a "Permission denied" error, ensure you have permissions to access the folder and file.
 Try running the terminal as an administrator (on Windows) or using sudo before the command on macOS/Linux.